ckeditor/ckeditor4/tests/plugins/autocomplete/manual/viewposition.md

 @bender-tags: 4.10.0, bug, tp3559
 @bender-ui: collapsed
-@bender-ckeditor-plugins: wysiwygarea, toolbar, basicstyles, autocomplete
+@bender-ckeditor-plugins: wysiwygarea, toolbar, basicstyles, autocomplete, textmatch

 # Classic and divarea editors

 1. Scroll the editor content to the middle.
-1. Focus the editor and type `@`.
+1. Focus the editor at the middle line and type `@`.
 1. Scroll the editor up and down.

 ## Expected